DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-12-16-new-course-locations.md

 ---
 title: New course wizard – Training locations
-description: Choosing training locations from the new course wizard.
+description: Choosing training locations from the new course wizard
 date: 2018-12-16
 screenshots:
   items: